gmcnickle/when-comments-lie/all-vs-first.md

 - Always profile or check query logs if performance matters.

 ## Final Notes
 In the end, the original comment — though well-intentioned — was both incorrect and misleading.
-As always, trust the queries, not the assumptions.
+As always, trust the code, not the assumptions.

 We’ve updated these properties in the model to use `select_related()` and `.first()`, improving both clarity and efficiency.
 Thanks to whoever left the comment for giving us a fun little mystery to unravel.